Graduate School of Education

 Senior Scholar, SAL Digital Learning

-BioCathy Chase is a senior research scholar working for the Stanford Accelerator for Learning's Digital Learning Initiative.
-Cathy has over 15 years of experience doing research and design in the Learning Sciences, with an interdisciplinary focus on cognition, STEM education, and educational technology.
-Cathy has expertise in exploration and discovery-oriented learning activities, learning technologies like educational games and intelligent tutoring systems, and psychological constructs like transfer and motivation.
-She currently works on genAI-supported learning and sustainability education.
+BioCathy Chase is a senior scholar working for the Stanford Accelerator for Learning.
+Cathy has 20 years of experience doing research and design in the Learning Sciences, with an interdisciplinary focus on cognition, STEM education, and educational technology.
+Cathy has expertise in exploration and discovery-oriented learning activities, technologies like generative AI, educational games, and intelligent tutoring systems, and psychological constructs like transfer and motivation.
+She currently works on genAI-supported student creation and sustainability education.